datachain-uit/ADEP-DQ/src/data/CQ/Data_processed/Readme.md

 # Data for course quality

-This repository contains the processed dataset used for training machine learning models for course quality.
+This repository contains the processed dataset used for augmentation and training machine learning models for course quality.

 ## Dataset Link
 You can download the full dataset from Kaggle: